Staff

 Christine joined Circle of Hope as our Development Associate in September 2017 and is now our Community Engagement Manager.
 Prior to joining our team, Christine spent many years practicing real estate law and raising her three children.
 She lives in Needham with her family and enjoys cooking, tennis and gathering around the dinner table with family and friends.

-Caitlin joined Circle of Hope as the Development Manager in December 2021.
+Caitlin joined Circle of Hope as the Development Manager in December 2021 and was promoted to Director of Development in fall 2025.
 Caitlin was a communications major and focused a majority of her education on women’s studies.
 Prior to joining Circle of Hope she worked in a variety of industries, but found her passion for development while working at a domestic violence shelter in Alaska.
 In her spare time, she enjoys hiking and camping with her family and vows to have a successful vegetable garden someday.

 Board of Directors